 The Certification Process

-In order to be certified, you will need to meet the following criteria to receive their designation through the ATSSA Certification Board:
+In order to be certified, you will need to meet the following criteria to receive a designation through the ATSSA Certification Board:

 - Complete the training course(s) associated with the certification you are pursuing.